-Subsequent to earning her Bachelor’s and Master’s degrees in Education and Textile Design from the University of Nebraska-Lincoln.
-In addition, she serves as a visual teaching artist in the Nebraska Rural Teaching Artist Initiative, a program of the Lied Center for Performing Arts (supported by Nebraska’s Kennedy Center Partners in Education Program and the Dana Foundation), as well as for ARTS ARE BASIC, a part of Doane College, Center for Excellence in Teaching and Learning.
-Liz has a rich teaching background which includes serving as a Mentor for the Gifted in Visual Arts for the Lincoln Public Schools; Adjunct Instructor in the area of Fiber, NE Wesleyan University; Private Studio Classes teaching students K – Adult; Bright Lights Summer Enrichment Program, Lincoln, NE; and Surface Design & Advanced Surface Design, Design Essentials, Advanced Design and Color Theory – UNL.
+Liz earned her Bachelor’s and Master’s degrees in Education and Textile Design from the University of Nebraska-Lincoln.
+In addition, she serves as a visual teaching artist in the Nebraska Rural Teaching Artist Initiative, a program of the Lied Center for Performing Arts (supported by Nebraska’s Kennedy Center Partners in Education Program and the Dana Foundation).
+Liz has a rich teaching background which includes serving as a visual teaching artist for ARTS ARE BASIC, a part of Doane College, Center for Excellence in Teaching and Learning; Mentor for the Gifted in Visual Art for the Lincoln Public Schools; Adjunct Instructor in the area of Fiber, NE Wesleyan University; Private Studio Classes teaching students K – Adult; Bright Lights Summer Enrichment Program, Lincoln; and Surface Design & Advanced Surface Design, Design Essentials, Advanced Design and Color Theory – UNL.